-In the past few years, we’ve seen Korean food make its way closer to center city with the addition of hip fusion restaurant Seoul Food Meat Company, fast-casual Bulgogi Box, and all-you-can-eat Let’s Meat.
-This summer, upscale MOA Korean BBQ & Bar opened just steps from the corner of Trade and Tryon.
+In the past few years, we’ve seen Korean food make its way closer to center city with the addition of hip fusion restaurant Seoul Food Meat Company, fast-casual Bulgogi Box, and all-you-can-eat Let’s Meat and upscale MOA Korean BBQ & Bar just steps from the corner of Trade and Tryon.

 Upscale Korean barbecue restaurant with a fancy steakhouse-like atmosphere

 Background: Before opening MOA and his sister restaurant 929 Kitchen & Bar in Columbia, Sean Kim noticed a gap in the Korean-American dining scene.
 All-you-can-eat Korean barbecue places often used less expensive meats like pork belly to increase profit margins, he says.

 When he thought about the other Korean options in the city, very few were right for special occasions or a business meeting.
 MOA fills that need, he says, with an almost steakhouse-like vibe.

 What to order: To start, order a Korean pancake (with seafood, kimchi, or seafood and kimchi).
 Then go big with a Korean BBQ combo ($80-$200, feeds 2-5).